hacuna822/portfolio/README.md

 ### How to run the project
-Right now the page is live here: https://main.d3m3xajdtc2thi.amplifyapp.com Since github only supports static sites the backend is not running, but in a week I will get the webserver posted on Render for full functionality.
-I will post new link as soon as possible.
+Right now the page is live here: https://main.d3m3xajdtc2thi.amplifyapp.com

 #### How to use project
 Click the link, scroll around, explore.
 If you have any suggestions please let me know.
 I am always looking for ways to improve.